 Margin leverage: just at first glance

 The fact is that this topic is considered only once, at the very beginning of a person’s acquaintance with the markets, and even then it is extremely superficial.
-And the most difficult questions for a trader arise much later when he has already passed the trading training and tries his hand at a real account.
-Among the most common questions are the following: «Where can I set a 1:10 leverage?», «How do I know which leverage I am currently trading with?», «Why is the 1:2000 leverage considered risky?» etc. Therefore, we sincerely hope that after reading this material, you will find the necessary answers.
+And the most difficult questions for a forex client arise much later when he has already passed the training and tries his hand at a real account.
+Among the most common questions are the following: «Where can I set a 1:10 leverage?», «How do I know which leverage I am currently investment operations with?», «Why is the 1:2000 leverage considered risky?» etc. Therefore, we sincerely hope that after reading this material, you will find the necessary answers.

-First, let’s remember the General definition of leverage.
-So, leverage is the ratio of the funds that a trader needs to have on the account to open a position and the size of that position itself.
-For example, the concept of «1:100 leverage» means that if you have 1 conventional unit on your account, you can work with 100 conventional units.
+First, let’s remember the General definition of margin leverage.
+So, leverage is the ratio of the funds that a company’s client needs to have on the investment account to open a position and the size of that position itself.
+For example, the concept of «1:100 leverage» means that if you have 1 conventional unit on your investment account, you can work with 100 conventional units.
 We’ll look at this in the example below.

 |$10.000||10 lots||$1 000.000||1:100|